EnChiSu/Master-Thesis/Check Point 2/Evaluating MCMC performance & model fit.md

 <br/>
 <br/>
-Reference: Introduction to Applied Bayesian Statistics and Estimation for Social Scientists by Scott M. Lynch
+Reference: Chapter 6 of Introduction to Applied Bayesian Statistics and Estimation for Social Scientists by Scott M. Lynch